Zyksa/PronoBot/README.md

 - /pb config (option commandesdejeux)
     Enable or disable games (coinflip, etc.) on the server.

+- /togglecommand <disable|enable|list> [command]
+    Disable, re-enable, or list disabled commands on the server.

+- /tutorial
+    Publish PronoBot's interactive onboarding tutorial in the current channel.

 - /pb userinfo <user>
     Complete information about a user (Discord info + PronoBot info).
     (also available in context menu)